lilSvensken/v3-json-schema-form/README.md

 # json-schema
-Library for converting JsonSchema to Form in field validation
+Library for converting JsonSchema to Form in field validation (for JS)

 For Vue 3 and Vanilla JS